weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_07_Ex1_Prepare_for_Hybrid_Sync.md

-# Lab 7 - Exercise 1 - Prepare Azure AD for Hybrid Synchronization
+# Lab 7 - Exercise 1 - Prepare Entra ID (Azure AD) for Hybrid Synchronization

 In this lab you will continue in your role as Holly Dickson, Adatum’s Messaging Administrator.
 Adatum has decided to transition from their current Microsoft